On the small prime factors of a non-deficient number: Small prime factors of non-deficient numbers

+\begin{corollary} If $N$ is an odd abundant or odd perfect number with $k$ distinct prime factors and second smallest prime factor $p_2$, then $p_2 \leq 3k -1$. \end{corollary}

 \begin{proposition}Suppose that $N$ is an odd number which is either perfect or abundant.
 Let $p_3$ be the third smallest prime divisor of $N$.
 Let $k$ be the number of distinct prime divisors of $N$.
-Then $k \geq b_{\frac{16}{15}}(p_3) +3$. \end{proposition} \begin{proof} This proof is essentially the same as the proof of Proposition \ref{second smallest prime bound}, but we now note that the worst case scenario is that the smallest prime is 3 and the second smallest prime is 5. \end{proof}
+Then $k \geq b_{\frac{16}{15}}(p_3) +3$. \end{proposition} \begin{proof} This proof is essentially the same as the proof of Proposition \ref{second smallest prime bound}.
+However, now the worst case scenario is that the smallest prime is 3 and the second smallest prime is 5. \end{proof}

-We have then as a corollary: \begin{corollary} Suppose that $N$ is an odd number which is either perfect or abundant.
+\begin{corollary} Suppose that $N$ is an odd number which is either perfect or abundant.
 Let $p_2$ be the smallest prime divisor of $N$.
 Let $k$ be the number of distinct prime divisors of $N$.
 Then \end{corollary}

 Here the inequality is better than Kishore's inequality when $p \geq 282767$.